espimyte/eyecrypt/README.md

 ## ADDITIONAL NOTES

+### Compability
+This program has only been tested on Windows.
+I cannot guarantee that it works on other operating systems.

+### Metadata
 EYECRYPT stores the resulting algorithm, key, and iv (if applicable) in the metadata of the output image.

 To view this metadata, type the following into the terminal: